These summertime gin and tonic cocktails will make the living EASY! Simple and reliable G&T made Three Ways!

 Rosemary and Grapefruit Gin and Tonic

-Brad’s top choice is Rosemary and Grapefruit Gin and Tonic for its delightful mix of fruity and herbal notes that come both from the gin itself and rosemary.
+What makes this version so special is its delightful mix of fruity and herbal notes that come both from the gin itself and rosemary.
+Plus you really can’t go wrong when adding in a refreshing citrus like grapefruit!

 Which one do you think would be your favourite??
 The only way to find out is to do the gin and tonic tasting like we did!!